AdoptOpenJDK/jdk-api-diff/README.md

 # Java 8 - 9 API Diff Report Generator

-This project creates a report of all API changes between Java 8 and 9, using JapiCmp.
+This project creates a report of all API changes between Java 8 and 9, using [JapiCmp](https://github.com/siom79/japicmp).

+## Published report

+A report created by this generator can be found at https://gunnarmorling.github.io/jdkapidiff/jdk8-jdk9-api-diff.html.

 ## Usage

-Run `mvn clean install`.
+To create the report yourself, e.g. with different settings, run `mvn clean install`.
 The API change report can be found at _target/japicmp/japicmp.html_.
 Adapt the excludes in the execution of the japicmp-maven-plugin as needed.

 Maven Toolchains are used to locate the different JDKs.